 Installer shall coordinate all network communications wiring requirements with the structured cabling system provider to insure transmission pathway through the structured wiring system.

-Telecommunications outlets and cabling for equipment as shown on the plans will be provided under Section 270500.
+Telecommunications outlets and cabling for equipment as shown on the plans are specified under Section 270500 - Common Work Results for Communications.

 Refer to “ePACS Standard System Configuration” and “Access Control (ePACS) SOP” for database configuration and local facility responsibilities.